MoCsabi/WRO2024-FE-StormsNGR/README.md

   - Turns around the last red traffic sign.
 ## Conclusion
 This being our first year in Future Engineers, we had a lot of work to do, but we are really proud of the end result.
 We managed to stick to our principles and make a great coding framework.
 This way implementing next year's extra rule won't be nearly as much of a challenge.
+# Special thanks
+Special thanks to József Molnár from the [Budapest University of Technology and Economics](https://www.bme.hu/) Faculty of Mechanical Engineering for helping us with the preparations, György Fenyvesi for helping us develop our [custom made interconnect panel](/schemes/README.md/#custom-made-interconnect-panel-wiring-with-connections-labeled), József Gräff, our coach Zsolt Molnár and a bunch of others for helping us by reviewing all the documentation.
+And of course, to both our families for tolerating us taking up the entire living room with the robot mat 🙂.